-You mayif you are not going to be around on polling day, or if you cannot get to the polling station for any other reason.
+You may apply to vote by post if you cannot get to a polling station for any reason.

-If you wish to apply for a postal vote, we must receive your postal vote application by 5pm on the eleventh working day before the election.
-If it is received after this time, you will not be able to vote by post for that particular election.
+If you wish to apply for a postal vote, we must receive your application by 5pm on the eleventh working day before the election.
+If it is received after this, you will not be able to vote by post for that election.

-When your postal vote has been set up, you will not be able to vote at the polling station.
-You will receive a 'postal poll card' to inform you that you will receive a postal vote at the forthcoming election.
+When your postal vote has been created, you will not be able to vote at the polling station.
+You will receive a 'postal poll card' confirming your postal vote at the forthcoming election.

-Postal ballot packs should be received approximately 10 days before an election.
-However, you may receive yours slightly earlier or later than this, depending on when you applied for your postal vote to be set up.
+Postal ballot packs should be received approximately 10 days before an election, depending on when you applied.
 This is an important consideration for people who need to vote from an overseas address, for whom a postal vote may not be the most suitable arrangement.
-You may wish to consider appointing a proxy instead, or contact the Election Team by emailing email@example.com to discuss the best option for your situation.
+You may wish to consider appointing a proxy instead, or contact the election team by emailing email@example.com to discuss the best option for your situation.

-A proxy vote is when you give permission to someone else to cast a vote on your behalf.
+A proxy vote is when you give permission to someone to cast a vote on your behalf.
 Some people can apply for a permanent proxy vote, for example those who have a permanent disability, or who are likely to be away from home regularly for work or educational reasons.
-If you are only temporarily unable to attend your polling station (e.g. you will be away on holiday or business, or attending a hospital appointment on election day) there is a specific form you can complete just for the next election - this may be shown as the 'holiday reason' option.
+If you are only temporarily unable to attend your polling station (examples include holiday, business, attending a hospital appointment on election day) there is a specific form you can complete for the next election - this may be shown as the 'holiday reason' option.

-If you Apply to vote by proxy the deadline for applications is 5pm on the sixth working day before an election.
+If you apply to vote by proxy, the deadline is 5pm on the sixth working day before an election.

 Applying for a postal or proxy vote